mrpae/imdb_network/README.md

 # Analysis notebook

-After completing the setup, you should proceed to `analysis.ipynb` and explore the dataset.
+After completing the setup, you should proceed to `analysis_final.ipynb` and see what we have done.